nullerror/metasploitCTF2020/README.md

 ![Image description](excel_xor.png)

 ### I spent the next 45 minutes looking for a tool to actually XOR the whole file with the key.
 I never had to do this on a CTF before and I couldn't find anything that actually worked.
 A few tools claimed to do it, but none of the ones I tried accepted the key.
 I was probably using them wrong.
 Oh well.
 After some "XOR Online" google searches, I came across a tool called 'Cyberchef' that can not only decode a file you upload, given an XOR key, but it can actually find simple XOR keys like "MZMZMZ...".
 I came across CyberChef a while back, but it didn't enter my mind to use it.
-So, another lesson learned: You will quickly forget the best tool for the job :(
+So, another lesson learned: You will quickly forget the best tool for the job :( Once I XOR'd the file with CyberChef, the hash was accepted.